 What you’ll need to do first is head to the ads manager.
 This will bring up a list of the accounts you run, from which you select the particular one you’re looking to manage.
 If it’s your first time using the system, take the opportunity to familiarise yourself with the layout, and to get a feel for some of the tools and options you have available to you.

 Among the more important parts of this initial page, there should be a button allowing you to create a new advert, a box showing your total spend for seven days, and a table detailing various data points and metrics from your most recent campaign.

 Now that it has paired Power Editor with Ads Manager, Facebook has helped to streamline the advert creation and monitoring process.
 Previously, you would have had to toggle between the two, amending your ad in one, and monitoring its progress in the other.
 Now, both essential functions are housed together in one advertising tool.

 Create your advert

-Anova has years of experience working alongside hundreds of brands and companies to manage their Facebook advert accounts and can help to generate a higher rate of return on advertising spend.
-For more information and a consultation, contact Anova today.
+anova has years of experience working alongside hundreds of brands and companies to manage their Facebook advert accounts and can help to generate a higher rate of return on Facebook advertising spend.
+For more information and a consultation, contact anova today.